Looking for a project milestone example?

 If the project meets the requirements, then your stakeholders give their seal of approval, literally.

-Your team can finally raise a toast to the project completion; you’ve reached the final milestone!
+Your team can raise a toast to the project completion; you’ve reached the final milestone!

 What’s The Best Way To Create A Project Milestone?

-Now you have a clear idea of what typical milestones are.
+Now you have a clear idea of what typical benchmarks are.

-But how do you create and use them in your project?
+But how do you create and use milestones in your project?

 Step 1: Create a project goal